reddmetrics/reddmetrics.github.com/_posts/2011-08-10-fusion-tables-javascript-query-maps.md

 ---
 layout: post
-title: "How To: Add markers to a map using Fusion Tables"
+title: "Build your own map using Fusion Tables and Javascript"
 ---

 {{ page.title }}